-- Additional 10% for veterans who served in a combat zone.
+- Additional 10% for veterans who served in a combat zone/combat theater.

-- Additional benefit for disabled veterans (equal to one-half of their service-connected disability rating).
+- Additional benefit for disabled veterans (equal to one-half of their VA service-connected disability rating).

 Note: Each of these reductions is subject to maximum limits set by the local community.

 Application must be made by taxable status date, March 1st.
 Attach proof of eligibility, Form DD-214, which the veteran should have received upon separation of service.
-Also make available a copy of discharge orders and VA documentation for disability rating, if applicable.
+The only instance where a DD-214 is not required is if the applicant falls under the Restoration of Honor Act criteria and has received a letter to such from NYS DVS.
+Applicants should also make available a copy of discharge orders and VA documentation for disability rating, if applicable.
 If you need help with acquiring a copy of your discharge papers, contact the Assessor’s Office for information on local New York State Division of Veterans’ Affairs or your County Veterans’ Service Agency.